IPOs, SPACs & Public-Market Routes for Cleantech Exits

 Frequently asked Questions

-What are the main differences between an IPO and a SPAC for cleantech companies?
+What are the key differences between a cleantech IPO and SPAC exit?